 - Phil Bishop is passionate about frogs and talks about his research into frog disease.
 Find out more about his tailor-made frog tanning salons, built to treat a bone disease affecting our native frogs.

 - Alison Cree was involved in the establishment of Orokonui Ecosanctuary near Dunedin.
 Find out how this mainland island and Alison’s research may enable tuatara to return to the South Island.

 - Kelly Hare is interested in which captive management regimes result in the healthiest individuals for future translocations.
 Discover why she spends time chasing skinks down a reptile racetrack.

 Create a lizard-friendly habitat provides students with ideas on how to attract skinks and geckos to the school grounds.

 Ethics in conservation science encourages students to consider the conservation of native frogs from a number of different perspectives.

 In addition, this activity investigates the regulations and ethics involved with keeping earthworms in the classroom, it can be easily adapted for other species.

-Visit the NZFROG website to find out more about keeping amphibians in captivity.
+Visit the NZFrogs website to find out more frongs in New Zealand.